 Any roadtrip we took was characterized by how many Red-Tailed Hawks we counted along the highway.
 Every time we passed a large body of water, my mom reminded me to “peel my eyes” and look for Osprey or Bald Eagles hunting for fish.
 As we drove through grasslands I pressed my face to the window in the hopes of seeing a pair of Sandhill Cranes.

 It was like a never-ending scavenger hunt.
 I loved it.

 HOW I BEGAN PAINTING BIRDS

 Fast forward to college.
 I was tasked with writing an honors thesis so that I could complete an honors degree.
 I was not excited for this.
-I loved writing, but the thought of creating a 50+ page of research bored the crap out of me.
+I loved writing, but research papers were not my vibe.
 So I found a loophole.
 I was an art minor, and I approached my thesis committee with an idea.

 “Can I paint my thesis?”

 Surprisingly, they seemed into it.
 So I painted every species of bird I had ever seen.
 My “life list.”

 It took hundreds of hours of work, but it was a lot of fun.
 In the end, I hosted a gallery show with 191 birds spanning the entire room.
 The paintings were tiny, about 3x3 inches, so people had to get up close and personal to see the details.
 My favorite part was the fact that each bird was unlabeled, so everyone was left guessing which birds were which.